 1. Babson College, MA

-Babson College’s Arthur M. Blank (co-founder of Home Depot) Entrepreneurship Center was ranked the highest out of all schools in the U.S. for promoting entrepreneurship.
-There are 55 courses offered relating to entrepreneurship and all are taught by faculty who have started or ran a successful business.
+Babson College’s Arthur M. Blank (co-founder of Home Depot) Entrepreneurship Center ranked the highest out of all schools in the U.S. for promoting entrepreneurship.
+They offer 55 courses relating to entrepreneurship and the faculty that teach there either started or ran a successful business.
 In 2014, their case competition awarded $75,000 in cash prizes.
 The center’s graduates have launched 118 businesses.
 One of the most prestigious components of the program is the Summer Venture Program.
-Fifteen teams of the most promising students are selected to participate in a 10 week intensive program where they are provided with work space, advisors, and mentors to help guide them through developing their business.
+Fifteen teams of the most promising students are selected to participate in a 10-week intensive program where they are provided with workspace, advisors, and mentors to help guide them through developing their business.

 2. Brigham Young University, UT